trummerschlunk/BigBlueBetterAudio/temp.md

 none

 ### Motivation
-We're trying to make the world sound a little better ;)
+We're trying to make the world sound a little better.

 ### How to test

 #### in BBB
 Assuming you have a 3.1.
-BBB server with LiveKit in development mode, you can deploy the html5-client with our modifications.
+BBB server in development mode, you can deploy the html5-client with our modifications.
 The connecting clients will have `Big Blue Better Audio` enabled by default.
 In `settings` you can switch back to `Standard Audio Filters` and compare.

 #### live audio on the web
 We set up a litte test page: https://bbba.4ohm.de